 Play Submission Policy

 VSC is unable to consider unsolicited manuscripts for production.
-Letters of inquiry regarding potential submissions should be directed to Patrick Mullins, Artistic Associate Director.
+Letters of inquiry regarding potential submissions should be directed to Patrick Mullins, Associate Artistic Director.

 VSC holds local auditions annually.
 Information about our next auditions can be found in the Employment Information section of the website under About VSC.